kangarko/docs/docs/guides/configuration/settings.md

 - [Click here for example config](../../examples/configuration/settings.md)

 ## Token
-- Token is a kind of key that allows us to access your discord bot with the discord api.
+- A token is a key that allows us to access your Discord bot with the Discord api.
-- You can get the token information of your discord bot on the Discord Developer Portal.
+- To get the token, visit the Discord Developer Portal.
 - For more information: [Installation/Setup and Run](../installation/setup_and_run.md)

 ## Default Guild